 In Moscow, I’ll board the Trans Siberian train.
 With a few stops along the way, this will take me 10,000 kilometers away from Moscow.
 The endpoint of my route will be Beijing, but not before I make a stop in Mongolia.
 The Trans Siberia part is, of course, the core of the Trans Siberian railroads, a name used to cover a whole set of trains crossing the continent.
 While the Trans Siberian train goes all the way to Vladivostok, I will change after lake Baikal to the trains that continue into Mongolia and China.

-Mongolia fascinated me since the longest time.
+Mongolia fascinated me for the longest time.
 There’s probably little chance I will understand the country in a bit more than a week, but I believe it to be an amazing way to get to know it.
 Now a buffer between China and Russia, this was once the force that rules most of the continent.
 I’ll be in search of traces of that heritage here.
 Genghis Khan, here I come!

 Is it communist, is it capitalist, I have not figured that out during my past visits to China.
 This time I’ll finally hope to make it to the great wall and to see more than just Shanghai and Beijing.
 Traveling by train should give me that chance.
 At the same time, it might be the challenge of a lifetime to make myself understood here and to find how to get to the destination.
 We’ll see how that will work out.
 For now, it all sounds very much Chinese to me.